Wolverhampton Low Level railway station: Redevelopment

-During the 1980s and 1990s, there were several proposals for redevelopment of the site, including re-opening the station and converting the station into a transport museum, but none came to fruition.
+During the 1980s and 1990s, there were several proposals for redevelopment of the site, including reopening the station and converting it into a transport museum, but none came to fruition.

 In 1999, the Midland Metro tramway opened, using most of the GWR route between Wolverhampton and Birmingham, but this turns towards the centre of Wolverhampton to run along the A41 Bilston Road before reaching Low Level.